jbristowe/gif-guide_pwa-kendoui-vue/README.md

 ![a gif creating a vue cli project](gifs/vue-init.gif)

 Once the project is created you'll see that it prompts us to change into the project directory and install the dependencies by running `npm install` or just `npm i` for short.
 Guess what we're going to do next.
 Follow directions of course!
-What kind of heathens do you think we are?
+What kind of rebels do you think we are?

 ```bash
 cd gif-guide_pwa-kendoui-vue